pritamvkulkarni/Smart-Electricity-Conservation/README.md

 <h4>Author: Pritam Kulkarni </h4>

+Click [here](https://youtu.be/vdsuwIBT-dU) to watch demo of thr project.

 **PROBLEM STATEMENT** : To design an automated lighting system that provide a way to conserve electrical energy of project area.

 **DESCRIPTION** :